 What makes a good Spending Plan?

-2) Choose specialised lenders that offer products designed for self-employed individuals with limited financial documents.
+2. Choose specialised lenders with products designed for the self-employed with limited financial documents

 There’s no point in applying for loans in banks and mainstream lending companies when you’re not qualified.
 They may only do two things—reject your application because you lack the financial documents to back your request; or charge very high interest rates to offset the risk of lending money to a high-risk borrower.